mikenguyen13/data_analysis/_book/32-synthetic-control.md

     -   Control units in the donor pool do not receive treatment.
 3. No Other Major Changes
     -   The treatment is the only significant event affecting the treated unit.
-4. Linearity Assumption
+4. Convex-Hull (Linearity) Assumption
-    -   The counterfactual outcome of the treated unit can be constructed as a weighted sum of the control units.
+    -   The counterfactual outcome of the treated unit can be constructed as a weighted sum of the control units, with weights that are **non-negative and sum to one**.
+Equivalently, the treated unit's pre-treatment characteristics must lie within the **convex hull** of the donor units' pre-treatment characteristics.
+    -   This is stronger than a purely linear combination: it rules out extrapolation outside the donor pool.
+When the treated unit is on the boundary of, or outside, the convex hull, pre-treatment fit deteriorates and bias can be severe.
+Relaxations (ridge-penalized SCM, augmented SCM) allow limited negative weights to accommodate treated units that fall outside the hull, at the cost of a bias-variance trade-off.
-5. Exlusion Restriction (Identification Assumption):
+5. Exclusion Restriction (Identification Assumption):
     -   The exclusion restriction holds conditional on pre-treatment outcomes.

 The `Synth` package provides an algorithm to determine the optimal weight for each control unit such that the synthetic control best resembles the treated unit before treatment.